Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Introduction

 \subsubsection{Practical state-of-the-art}

 Ever since its invention in 1960, \emph{Osborne's algorithm} has been the algorithm of choice for practitioners~\citep{Osborne60,ParRei69}.
-Osborne's algorithm is a simple iterative algorithm which initializes $D$ to the identity (i.e., no balancing), and then in each iteration performs an \emph{Osborne update} on some update coordinate $k \in [n]$, in which $D_{kk}$ is updated to $\sqrt{c_k(A)/r_k(A)} D_{kk}$ so that the $k$-th row sum $r_k(A)$ and $k$-th column sum $c_k(A)$ of the current balancing $A = DKD^{-1}$ agree.
-The classical version of Osborne's algorithm, henceforth called \emph{Cyclic Osborne}, chooses the update coordinates by repeatedly cycling through $\{1,\dots, n\}$, either in round-robin order or using an independent random permutation for each cycle's order.
+Osborne's algorithm is a simple iterative algorithm which initializes $D$ to the identity (i.e., no balancing), and then in each iteration performs an \emph{Osborne update} on some update coordinate $k \in [n]$, in which $D_{kk}$ is updated to $\sqrt{c_k(A)/r_k(A)} D_{kk}$ so that the $k$-th row sum $r_k(A)$ and $k$-th column sum $c_k(A)$ of the current balancing $A = DKD^{-1}$ agree.\footnote{We assume throughout that the diagonal of $K$ is zero.
+This ensures that the Osborne update makes the row and column sums agree.
+This assumption is without loss of generality because if $D$ $\ep$-balances $K$ with zeroed-out diagonal, then it also $\eps$-balances $K$.} A more precise statement is in Algorithm~\ref{alg:osb} later.

+The classical version of Osborne's algorithm, henceforth called \emph{Round-Robin Cyclic Osborne}, chooses the update coordinates by repeatedly cycling through $\{1,\dots, n\}$.
 This algorithm\footnote{To be precise, following~\citep{ParRei69}, some implementations have two minor modifications: a pre-processing step where $K$ is permuted to a triangular block matrix with irreducible diagonal blocks; and a restriction of the entries of $D$ to exact powers of the radix base.
 We presently ignore these minor modifications since the former is easily performed in linear-time~\citep{TarjanStronglyConnected}, and the latter is solely to safeguard against numerical precision issues in practice.} performs remarkably well in practice and is the implementation of choice in most linear algebra software packages.